simpeg/geoana/README.rst

 geoana is a part of the larger `SimPEG <https://simpeg.xyz>`_ ecosystem.
 There are several avenues for connecting:

-- a mailing list for questions and general news items: https://groups.google.com/forum/#!forum/simpeg
+- a discourse website for questions: https://simpeg.discourse.group/
-- a newsletter where meeting notices and re-caps are posted: http://eepurl.com/bVUoOL
+- a youtube channel where meeting recordings are posted: `GeoSci.xyz <https://www.youtube.com/channel/UCBrC4M8_S4GXhyHht7FyQqw>`_
 - a slack group for real-time chat with users and developers of SimPEG: http://slack.simpeg.xyz/

 .. _installing: